Case Studies UX / UI

 • Design repeatable document cards for issue number, publication, date, topics, page count, file size, and PDF access

-• Use a warm 1970s aerospace palette and geometric/monospace typography without sacrificing accessibility or scan speed
+• Use a warm aerospace palette and geometric/monospace typography while keeping the interface readable and fast to scan

 Approach